AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/basic-file-layout.md

 </IfModule>
 ```

 Again you'll notice we've added files and modules but not altered any original files.
-This gives us the desired functionality and protects us from missing wanted patch fixes as well as keeping to the highest level of compatability with each upgrade of the package.
+This gives us the desired functionality and protects us from missing wanted patch fixes as well as keeping to the highest level of compatibility with each upgrade of the package.

 [Next -> Explanation of Configuration Files](./explanation-config-files.md)